Caltech-OCTO/Subzero.jl/documentation.md

 | moment         | floe's mass moment of intertia in [kg m^2]    | Float64 or Float32|
 | angles         | list of floe's vertex angles in [degrees] | Vector of Float64 or Float32|

 The second catagory is **monte carlo points**.
 These are used for interpolation of the ocean and atmosphere onto the floe.
 They are a list of random points within the floe.
 They are randomly generated, with the user providing an initial target number of points using the `mc_n` argument in the floe constructor or in the initial floe field function.
 The user will not end up with `mc_n` monte carlo points.
 These are the number of points generated in a bounding box around the floe generated using the floe's `rmax` as the side lengths.
 However, every point that is outside of the floe will be removed.
 The monte carlo points are repeatedly generated until a set is created with 5% accuracy.
-If a set cannot be determined in 10 tries, the floe will be marked for removal using the `alive` field (see below)
+If a set cannot be determined in 10 tries, the floe will be marked for removal using the `status` field (see below)
 | Monte Carlo Fields| Meaning                                 | Type                        |
 | ----------------- | --------------------------------------- | --------------------------- |
 | mc_x              | floe's monte carlo points x-coordinates | Vector of Float64 or Float32|